HotPocketHPE/mhguide/mhguide.md

 ## What is This Guide?

-**This guide is focused on explaining the game's mechanics.** The mechanics of MH are deep, multi-faceted, and not always clear, so the focus will be on them, with particular attention paid to the fundamentals of combat.
+**This is a guide to the mechanics of the Monster Hunter series.** MH's mechanics are deep and multi-faceted, but not always clear.
+Particular attention will be given to the fundamentals of combat.
 Other aspects of the series, such as lore or detailed builds, are well-covered already across the Internet.

 **This guide is focused on generalities, not specifics.** Detailed information specific to a certain game, like armor sets or monster tutorials, won't be included.
 The idea is to give you the skills needed to figure things out on your own, or at least to know what to Google.
 However, examples of specific situations will be used to illustrate general concepts.

 **This guide is targeted towards late 2nd-4th gen games.** This means everything after and including MH Freedom Unite, and before MH World.
-The 5th generation games (World and Rise) changed many core mechanics of the series, so they will not be covered here.
+The 5th generation games (World and Rise) changed many core mechanics of the series, so they won't be covered here.
 If you are playing MH2 or earlier, you probably know what you are doing, and don't need this guide.

 ## Why Play Monster Hunter?

+For a player interested in action games, and possibly coming from other series like Devil May Cry, God of War, Ninja Gaiden, or Dark Souls, there are many things that set Monster Hunter apart.

-**Just boss fights!** Monster Hunter is made of almost entirely "boss fights"!
+**Only boss fights!** Monster Hunter is almost entirely focused on what would be infrequent "boss fights" in other games!
+This means that MH has some of the best one-on-one encounters in gaming.

 **Deep and unique combat system.** MH combat is very deep, and there is always something new to learn!
-Its combination of methodical pacing, 1v1 fights, and intense focus on positioning is wholly unique.
+Its combination of methodical pacing, predictive gameplay, and intense focus on positioning is wholly unique.

 **Focus on efficiency.** Stylish moments are possible, but they take the backseat in MH: the focus is on playing quick and clean.

 **Variable difficulty!** Early progression can be easy, while later hunts significantly up the challenge.
 Optional content in many games will truly test your skill, but if you need help, build your armor to focus on defense or play in multiplayer!

-# Game Abbreviations and Short History

-All of these may be preceded by MH, which simply stands for Monster Hunter.
-Only the "main" games are included here; this says nothing about the other games' quality (I quite like MH Frontier).

-## First Generation
----
-* MH1 - The original Monster Hunter on PS2.
-Introduced most core gameplay systems.
-Focuses on the survival aspect more than later games.
-* MHG - Monster Hunter G, on PS2.
-An expanded version of the original with a new and harder progression rank called G rank.
-Added Dual Blades (then called Dual Swords) in Japan.
-Subspecies introduced.
-* F1/MHP - Freedom 1, on PSP.
-Also called Monster Hunter Portable.
-Portable adaptation of Monster Hunter G. Tweaks some aspects and adds a bit more content.
-Focuses on large monster battles more than the original.

-## Second Generation
----
-* MH2/MH2Dos/Dos - Monster Hunter 2 Dos, on PS2.
-Expands on the original's survival aspects with simulation-focused elements such as daytime and season cycles; also the last game to do this.
-Added Gunlance and Hunting Horn.
-Most MH1 monsters return, and many new monsters and maps were added.
-Only released in Japan, though a partial English translation patch is available.
-* F2/P2nd - Freedom 2, on PSP.
-Also called Portable 2nd.
-Portable adaptation of Dos, removing many simulation elements to focus on the large monster combat.
-Added Long Sword.
-* FU/P2ndG - Freedom Unite, on PSP.
-Also called Portable 2nd G. Expands on Freedom 2 with the return of G rank, new monsters, and some content ported from the subscription game MH Frontier.
-Survival aspects further deemphasized.

-## Third Generation
----
-* MH3/MHTri/Tri - Monster Hunter Tri, on Wii.
-Added underwater combat: being underwater gives different movement mechanics, monster movesets, and weapon movesets.
-Added Switch Axe, but many weapons from the older games are not present, due to the need for unique underwater movesets.
-Bowguns reworked.
-New monsters and maps, but many 1st and 2nd generation monsters do not return.
-* P3rd - Portable 3rd, on PSP.
-Portable adaptation of Tri.
-No underwater combat, but all weapons are present.
-Bowguns use old system.
-Has some monsters from Tri (many underwater-focused ones are absent), some additional 1st and 2nd generation monsters return, and new monsters added.
-Only released in Japan, though a partial English translation patch is available.
-* 3U/3G - 3 Ultimate, on 3DS and Wii U. Also called 3 G. Expanded version of Tri with G rank.
-Underwater combat returns, along with all weapons.
-Bowguns use system from P3rd.
-All MHTri monsters and some P3rd monsters return.

-## Fourth Generation
----
-* MH4 - Monster Hunter 4, on 3DS.
-Underwater combat removed.
-Aerial attacks and mounting added, and maps are heavily focused on verticality.
-Added Charge Blade and Insect Glaive.
-Features Frenzy difficulty modifier.
-Only released in Japan.
-* 4U/4G - 4 Ultimate, on 3DS.
-Also called 4 G. Expanded version of 4 with G rank.
-Features Apex and Wystone systems.
-* Gen/X - Monster Hunter Generations, on 3DS.
-Also called Monster Hunter X (pronounced "cross").
-Large amount of monsters and maps return.
-Features Arts and Styles system, Hyper monsters, and Deviant monsters.
-* GU/XX - Generations Ultimate, on 3DS (Japan only) and Switch.
-Also called Monster Hunter XX (pronounced "double cross").
-Expanded version of Generations with G rank.
-New Arts, Styles, and Deviants added.

-## Fifth Generation
----
-* MHW/World - Monster Hunter World, on PS4, XB1, and PC.
-Many game mechanics changed.
-Loading zones in maps removed.
-Singleplayer and multiplayer progression unified.
-Features Tempered and Arch-Tempered difficulty modifier.
-* MHWI/Iceborne - Expansion DLC for World, on PS4, XB1, and PC.
-Master rank (new name for G rank) added.
-Features Clutch Claw.
-* Rise - Monster Hunter Rise, on Switch and PC (forthcoming).
-Separate singleplayer quests, but multiplayer quest stats still scale with player count like World.
-Features Wirebugs.
-Maps are much more open than World.

-# Terminology

-* Blademaster - Melee weapon users.
-Most weapon types in the game fall under this.
-Uses Sharpness.
-* Gunner - Ranged weapon users, aka Light Bowgun, Heavy Bowgun and Bow.
-Uses ammo/coatings and Critical Distance.
-Armor has about half the defense of Blademasters.
-* Hitbox - The invisible zone that detects if an attack hits.
-Usually corresponds roughly with the parts moving on a monster during an attack, e.g. the tail during a tailspin.
-* Hitzone - The (multiplicative) damage modifier for hitting a certain area on the monster.
-Cutting, impact, shot, and all elements have unique values for each hitzone.
-* I-frames - Stands for invincibility frames.
-A period of time where you cannot be hit by any attack (with extremely rare exceptions).
-Present on the basic roll, superman dive, and some weapon moves.

 # Simple Tips for Starting Out

+These tips will help you hit the ground running and guide you through some of the more unintuitive aspects of the series.

 * **Blademasters: Prioritize getting green sharpness!** Yellow sharpness (what most early weapons start with) will make you bounce a lot and lower your damage.
+See [Sharpness](#sharpness) and [Hitzones](#hitzones) for detailed info.
 * **Start with the village quests!** They are scaled for singleplayer and are good for starting out.
-Other quests (called hub quests) are still soloable but new players may have difficulty doing this.
+Other quests (called hub quests) are still soloable, but new players may have difficulty.
 Progressing in village quests often unlocks useful things like farm upgrades.
-* **Look up the key quests online!** Only certain quests (called key quests) are required to progress in the game.
+* **Look up the key quests online!** Only certain quests (key quests) are required to progress in the game.
 Feel free to do as many quests as you want, but you will likely want to skip the boring gathering quests that appear early on.
 * **Use the farm!** It helps you get common items, which saves a lot of hassle.
-In some games you need to spend points to upgrade your farm, prioritize doing this.
+In some games you need to spend points to upgrade your farm, prioritize this.
 * **4th gen games: Use item sets!** An option from the item box, item sets allow you to quickly restock and swap your items between quests.
 Simply add the items you commonly use to your pouch and register a set.
 Selecting it will pull items from your box to match that set as closely as possible.
 * **Pre-4th gen games: Kill small monsters before focusing on the large one!** If you leave them alone, small monsters will annoy you, interrupt your attacks, and even cause you to get hit by the large monster!
 Killing them solves this, usually they have low HP and will die in a few attacks.
 * **3rd and 4th gen games: Bring Dung Bombs to quests with multiple large monsters!** Hitting a monster with a Dung Bomb causes it to move zones after a bit.
 Fighting multiple monsters at once is difficult and inconsistent, so avoid it when possible.